-Many people want to find a way to improve their chances of winning a big giveaway like the HGTV Dream Home Sweepstakes.
-So when Inquisitr.com published an article titled, "HGTV Dream Home 2014: Contest Loophole Allows For Unlimited Entries," a lot of people paid attention, hoping that a winning secret would be revealed.
+Everyone wants to find ways to improve their chances of winning a big giveaway like the HGTV Dream Home Sweepstakes.
+So when Inquisitr published an article titled, "HGTV Dream Home 2014: Contest Loophole Allows For Unlimited Entries," a lot of people paid attention, hoping to learn a secret that would help them win.

-However, the headline did not live up to its promises.
-The promised "loophole" is simply an alternate entry method that HGTV has been offering for years.
-Furthermore, using it (or at least over-using it) is not a great deal for entrants.
+However, the headline doesn't live up to its promises.
+The "loophole" is simply an alternate entry method that HGTV has offered for years.
+Furthermore, using it (or at least over-using it) isn't a great deal for entrants.

-Note that the Inquisitr article deals specifically with the 2014 giveaway, but the information is valid for all of HGTV's recent Dream Home giveaways.
+Note that the Inquisitr article deals specifically with the 2014 giveaway, but the information is valid for all of HGTV's Dream Home giveaways.

 What's the HGTV Dream Home "Loophole"?

 It's true that you can use the mail-in entry method to send in as many entries as you like, but it's an option that HGTV has been offering for many years.
 It's not a game-changer.
 And entering sweepstakes online and by mail increases your risk dramatically, since money is involved.